zradke/PromiseZ/README.md

 to your Podfile and run `pod install` from the command line!

 ##Build framework
-If you really like frameworks for some reason, you can clone this repo and change the scheme to `iOS-Framework` or `PromiseZ-OSX` (depending on which platform you are running on) and run.
+If you really like frameworks for some reason, you can clone this repo and change the scheme to `PromiseZ-iOS-Universal` or `PromiseZ-OSX` (depending on which platform you are running on).
+You may need to change the configuration if you want a `Release` version.
+After that, run the scheme.
 In the `Products` folder you should see some things with black text.
 Right click and choose `Show in Finder` to easily get to the build directory.
-There you should see a PromiseZ.framework folder which you can drag and drop into your project.
+If all the products are red, then navigate to the derived data folder (probably easiest through the Organizer).
+There you should see a **PromiseZ.framework** folder which you can drag and drop into your project.

+Having trouble finding the framework?
+Here are the paths from the PromiseZ derived data folder depending on the scheme used:

+* iOS: `Build/Products/<Configuration>-<iphone…>/PromiseZ.framework`
+* OSX: `Build/Products/<Configuration>/PromiseZ.framework`

 ---